sammuelyee/docs/cartodb-editor.md

 #### What is a basemap?

 A basemap is a graphical representation of the world showing natural and cultural features such as water bodies, topography, park areas, points of interest, geopolitical borders, roads, streets and sometimes buildings.
 CartoDB provides you with a selection of basemap options and providers (such as Stamen or Here).
-You may import your own custom basemap (from MapBox, an XYZ tileset (e.g. Stamen maps), or WMS.)  or use a solid background color, repeating image or pattern.
+You may import your own custom basemap (from Mapbox, an XYZ tileset (e.g. Stamen maps), or WMS.)  or use a solid background color, repeating image or pattern.
 With the easy-to-use basemap selector, you can focus on the an aesthetically pleasing way of visualizing your data.

 #### Selecting your basemap

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/basemapselect.png' | prepend: site.baseurl }}" alt="Select a basemap" /></p>

 When you first create a map, it will be given a default “Nokia Day” basemap.
 To change your basemap simply click on “Nokia Day” below left of the Map view and select an available style.
-You may add your own custom basemap in the “yours” option and then by linking to the URL for that basemap from MapBox, XYZ, or WMS.
+You may add your own custom basemap in the “yours” option and then by linking to the URL for that basemap from Mapbox, XYZ, or WMS.
 Finally, there are options for adding a solid color or a repeating image pattern instead of a basemap.
 All of these features give you a high level of customization when creating a map visualization.

 CartoDB offers you a variety of basemaps you may use in your maps.
 You may select any one of them, and the change will be applied immediately.
 You may change your basemap anytime and the rest of your layers will remain unchanged.
 Take some time to explore our different available basemaps.
 You'll be able to see that some of them have more detail (such as depicting borders, roads, mountains) while others are more minimalistic.
 Thus you may choose one that's best suited for the purpose of your map.